Slides from the session

 ACAMH’s vision is to be ‘Sharing best evidence, improving practice’, to this end we are very excited to be launching ‘CAMHS around the Campfire’, a free live online journal club, run in conjunction with André Tomlin the @Mental_Elf.
-The first meeting launches in December 2020 and then will continue as a regular series throughout 2021.
+Thursday 10 December 17.00 UK, (USA – 12 noon ET, 11.00 CT, 09.00 PT).

 Each 1-hour meeting will feature a new piece of research, which we’ll discuss in an informal journal club session.
 The focus will be on critical appraisal of the research and implications for practice.
 Primarily targeted at CAMHS practitioners, and researchers, ‘CAMHS around the Campfire’ will be publicly accessible, free to attend, and relevant to a wider audience.